jimmydemx/Meituan/README.md

 # Meituan

+<font size="6" color="red">Note:</font>
+For a more detailed overview of this project, please [download](http://storage.live.com/items/AEAB165A07B2199B!6090:/Full Stack Project- Meituan.pdf?authkey=AObJPJqOP6HGXy0) the PDF.

 # 1. Introduction
 This project is intended to realize the functionality of the most popular takeout/coupon platform in china:[Meituan.com](https://sh.meituan.com/).

 **Vue | ElementUI | Nuxt | Koa | Redis | Mongodb**
 As a full stack project, It has utilized `Vue.js` as the framework for frontend coding, `Axios` as the way to asynchronosly communicate with the server.
 For the layout, `SASS` is adopted, along with [Element UI](https://element.eleme.io/#/en-US),an efficient `Vue Component` for the fast layout of webpage.